 When finalizing an industrial ventilation design approach, SysTech can apply single or multiple technology options including:

-- Air Pollution Control where particulate, oil mist or gaseous pollutants need to be filtered from the airstream or environment.
+- Industrial Air Filtration Systems where particulate, oil mist or gaseous pollutants need to be filtered from the airstream or environment.

-- Explosion Protection when the potential for explosion is present
+- Explosion Protection when handling combustible dust where the potential for explosion is present.

-- Noise Control when interior and exterior noise levels must be met
+- Industrial Noise Control when interior and exterior noise levels must be met.

-- Industrial Vacuum Systems for housekeeping and preventing deposition and “clean-up” of combustible dusts
+- Industrial Vacuum Systems for housekeeping and preventing deposition and “clean-up” of combustible dust.

-- Industrial HVAC when heating or cooling is required
+- Industrial Air Handlers when heating or cooling is required.

-Industrial ventilation controls the level of contaminants and ambient conditions in the form of dusts, toxic materials, extreme temperatures, humidity, odor, or explosive gases.
-When initiating a new system design, it’s important to consider two approaches for your industrial ventilation system, dilution ventilation or source capture (local exhaust).
+Industrial ventilation controls the level of contaminants within a facility in the form of dust, toxic materials, extreme temperatures, humidity, odor, or explosive gases.
+When initiating a new system design, it’s important to understand two approaches for your industrial ventilation system, dilution ventilation or source capture (local exhaust).
 Dilution ventilation reduces the concentration of airborne contaminants by mixing contaminated air with clean or outside air.
-A building with wall supply fans and exhaust rooftop fans is a typical illustration where the interior workspace air is diluted with fresh outside air.
-Local exhaust ventilation captures airborne contaminants at or near the source and exhausts them to a safe area.
-The example, in this case, is a dust collection system with hoods, duct, dust collector, exhaust fan, and stack.
+A building with wall supply fans or exhaust rooftop fans is a typical illustration where the interior workspace air is diluted with fresh outside air.
+Local exhaust ventilation captures airborne contaminants at or near its source and exhausts them to a safe area.
+The best example is a dust collection system with a hood, duct system, dust collector, exhaust fan, and stack.